frozsgy/ceng435-hw/README.md

 # CENG435 HW2 - Socket Programming Assignment

+This repository contains the files related to the Socket Programming Assignment of the Data Communications and Networking class of METU CENG.
+The detailed description of the assignment can be found at the [THE2.pdf](https://github.com/frozsgy/ceng435-hw/blob/main/THE2.pdf) file.

 ## How to run?

 This project consists of 4 files, and only 2 of them are executables, namely `server.py` and `client.py`.
 The other files are required by these files, and should be in the same directory with them.